 where $\sigma = \pm 1$.
 In what follows we consider $\sigma = + 1$.\footnote{$\sigma = - 1$ is obtainable by flipping the sign of $y_2$ and $t$.
 Flipping the sign of $t$ would turn stable foci into unstable ones, which is not what we need.} Here $y_1, y_2$ should be thought of as coordinates in the $u, v$ space near the point $S$, while $\beta_1, \beta_2$ are coordinates in the parameter space $(d, N)$ near $(d_S, N_S)$.
 In the new coordinates, the point $S$ is realized for $\beta_1 = \beta_2 = 0$ and is located at $y_1 = y_2 = 0$.

-The phase portraits of RG flows around the BT bifurcation are shown in \cref{fig:BT}.\footnote{Many of these features were mentioned in {\cite{Delamotte2008}}, however the identification with the BT bifurcation is made here for the first time.} To the right of the point $S$, at $\beta_1 > \beta^2_2 / 4$, we have region \textcircled{\raisebox{-1pt}1}, in which there are no real fixed points.
+The phase portraits of RG flows around the BT bifurcation are shown in \cref{fig:BT}.\footnote{Many of these features were mentioned in {\cite{Delamotte2008}}, however the identification with the BT bifurcation is made here for the first time.
+Previously, BT bifurcations were found in perturbative RG flows of a scalar-fermion model in $d=3-\epsilon$ dimensions with ${\rm O}(N)\times {\rm O}(M)$ symmetry, $\phi^6$ interactions, and $\mathcal{N}=1$ supersymmetry, for noninteger values of $N$ and $M$ \cite{Jepsen:2021rhs}.} To the right of the point $S$, at $\beta_1 > \beta^2_2 / 4$, we have region \textcircled{\raisebox{-1pt}1}, in which there are no real fixed points.
 In terms of $N$ and $d$ this is the region delineated by the merger curve, on which $S$ is a distinguished point.
 Rotating countercklockwise, we cross the part of the merger curve labeled $T_+$ beyond which two fixed points appear, one stable and one unstable.
 So far this is just a saddle-node bifurcation, but if we go a bit further we cross a new curve $L_+$ on which a stable node-to-spiral transition happens (the two real eigenvalues $\omega_1, \omega_2$ collide and go into the complex plane).\footnote{Near $S$, curve $L$ lies very close to curve $T_{}$, its equation being $\beta_1 = 8 \beta_2 + (16 - 2 \beta_2) \sqrt{4 - \beta_2} - 32 = \beta_2^2 / 4 - \beta_2^4 / 1024 + O (\beta_2^5)$.